Compliance

 Best practice (even without an explicit obligation):

-• All companies above a certain size — especially when conducting pre-employment screening for executives
+• All companies above a certain size — especially for pre-employment screening of executives

 In the financial sector

-Continuously. § 25h KWG requires continuous monitoring.
-In practice: at least daily matching against current lists; check every transaction against the list.
+Ongoing.
+Section 25h KWG requires continuous monitoring.
+In practice: at least daily comparison against current lists, and check every transaction against the list.

 For other industries

-• At the start of a business relationship: full match against all three lists (EU, UN, OFAC)
+• At business start: full comparison against all three lists (EU, UN, OFAC)

-• Continuously: at least weekly automated checks for existing customers and employees
+• Ongoing: at least weekly automated comparison for existing customers and employees

 • When new sanctions are issued: immediately after publication (some lists are updated daily)